-Adaria is a life-threatening disease caused by Plasmodium parasites, which are spread to people through the bites of infected mosquitoes.
+Adaria is a life-threatening disease caused by Plasmodium parasites, which are spread to people through infected mosquitoes bites.
 There are five types of parasites that cause malaria in humans, but Plasmodium falciparum and Plasmodium vivax are the most common.
 Plasmodium falciparum is the most deadly.
 In 2010, malaria caused an estimated 660,000 deaths, mostly among children in Africa, where a child dies of malaria every minute.
 Country-level burden estimates available for 2010 show that an estimated 80% of cases occur in 17 countries.

 (Source WHO)